 SPECIALIZED EDUCATIONAL OFFERINGS IN HUMAN HEALTH

-The Institute of Biomedical Engineering (BME) — a multidisciplinary research community of engineering, medicine and dentistry investigators — offers research-based graduate programs at both the Master’s and Doctoral levels, as well as a Master of Health Science (MHSc) in Clinical Engineering and a one-year Master of Engineering (MEng) that focuses on the design of biomedical devices.
+The Institute of Biomedical Engineering (BME) — a multidisciplinary research community of engineering, medicine and dentistry investigators — offers research-based graduate programs at both the Master’s and Doctoral levels, as well as a one-year Master of Engineering (MEng) that focuses on the design of biomedical devices.